eutherum/eutherum/cmd/checkpoint-admin/README.md

 #### Status query

-Check the latest status of checkpoint oracle.
+Check the latest status of checkpoint euracle.

 ```shell
 checkpoint-admin status --rpc <NODE_RPC_ENDPOINT>
 ```

-### Enable checkpoint oracle in your private network
+### Enable checkpoint euracle in your private network

 Currently, only the Eutherum mainnet and the default supported test networks (ropsten, rinkeby, goerli) activate this feature.
-If you want to activate this feature in your private network, you can overwrite the relevant checkpoint oracle settings through the configuration file after deploying the oracle contract.
+If you want to activate this feature in your private network, you can overwrite the relevant checkpoint euracle settings through the configuration file after deploying the euracle contract.

 * Get your node configuration file `geuth dumpconfig OTHER_COMMAND_LINE_OPTIONS > config.toml`
 * Edit the configuration file and add the following information